fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 The web server's response to the POSTing of an OMF message is almost always a JSON document which is included in the *omf.log* trace file.
 You can temporarily configure PI Web API to include additional information for debugging purposes.
+To include debugging information, set the *DebugMode* boolean attribute to *true* in the PI Web API System Configuration.
-To do this, see the *DebugMode* setting on the `Other security settings <https://docs.aveva.com/bundle/pi-web-api/page/1023034.html>`_ page on the AVEVA documentation website.
+See the `Configuration at runtime <https://docs.aveva.com/bundle/pi-web-api/page/1023022.html>`_ and `Other security settings <https://docs.aveva.com/bundle/pi-web-api/page/1023034.html>`_ webpages on the AVEVA documentation website for instructions on how to do this.
 Debug information for OMF messages appears as a new *Parameters* array in an *EventInfo* object.
-For example, this JSON snippet includes the identifier of the OMF Container and the name of the underlying PI Point:
+For example, this JSON response snippet includes the identifier of the OMF Container and the name of the underlying PI Point:

 .. code-block:: json